haihala/jsonpp/README.md

 #### Conditionals

-The `(if cond, a, b)` value works similar to excel.
+The `(if cond a b)` value works similar to excel.
 It evaluates to a if cond is truthy and b is cond is falsy.
 Truthy values include:

 - true